rpede/MobileProgramming24/_advanced_state/password_manager.md

 In all password managers, it's important that the stored credentials are kept confidential.
-We can archive this by only storing encrypted credentials.
+We can achieve the goal by only storing encrypted credentials.

 The basic model is as follows: